 - Don’t skip the marinade.
 Flank steak is a lean cut of beef and needs to be marinated or braised to increase tenderness.
 Marinating flank steak gives it flavor but also breaks down the tough muscle fibers to produce a tender steak.

 - Slice flank steak against the grain.
 To get-melt-in-your-mouth flank steak slice against the grain (perpendicular to the muscle fibers).
-By slicing against the grain you are shortening the muscle fibers resulting in more tender slices of beef.
+By slicing against the grain, you shorten the muscle fibers, resulting in more tender slices of beef.

 Frequently Asked Questions